-Finally, Table 3-4 and Figure 3-4 (bottom right) indicate that the weight of debris generated countywide could range from ~535,000 tons (M1) to ~1,133,000 tons (XXL1).
-This equates to ~53,000 dump trucks for M1 to as much as 110,000 dump trucks for an XXL1 event.
+Finally, Table 3-4 and Figure 3-4 (bottom right) indicate that the weight of debris generated countywide could range from ~205,000 tons (M1) to ~597,000 tons (XXL1).
+This equates to ~20,000 dump trucks for M1 to as much as 60,000 dump trucks for an XXL1 event.
 These estimates are almost certainly on the low end, as they do not include debris associated with content from buildings (personal items, business equipment, etc.), road rip-ups, vehicles, and vegetation.
+A preliminary analysis of the weight of personal content in residential buildings assuming ~5 tons per residential building type, suggests that the added debris weight would increase the total debris calculated by an additional 6%.